successible/cleanslate/README.md

 If you want to host Clean Slate yourself, read the section `Hosting Clean Slate`.
 We recommend [Render.com](https://render.com), but any hosting provider will do.
 You will also need to configure [Firebase](https://firebase.google.com).
 It is the (free) authentication provider for Clean Slate.

 > Note: Clean Slate is licensed under the BSL 1.1 license.
-Under this license, you can do basically anything except launch a commercial version of Clean Slate.
-Otherwise, you contribute or use Clean Slate without issue.
-This license is used by projects such as Sentry.io, MariaDB, CockRoachDB, and so on.
+The license is quite permissive.
+You can view the code, contribute to Clean Slate, or even host it yourself.
+You just cannot launch a commercial version of Clean Slate.
+This license is used by projects such as Sentry.io and MariaDB.
 You can read more about the license [here](https://open.sentry.io/licensing).

 ## Configuration